taka-2120/AdMobComponents/README.md

 ## Description

-This package contains useful Banner and NativeAd components for Google AdMob.
+This package contains useful Banner and Native Ads components for Google AdMob.

 ## Requirements